zhengshuai1001/JiKouCompany/README.md

 Create something today even if it sucks.

 Time goes on.
 So whatever you’re going to do, do it.
 Do it now.
 Don’t wait.

+When you are content to be simply yourself and don't compare or compete, everyone will respect you.